gipert/master-thesis/README.md

                       energy spectra of each detector, starting from MaGe trees (2nbb and 2nbbLV)
 * `sumbb.cxx`       : sum the 40 files into one single file (with 40 histograms) properly scaling
                       each simulation with live time and mass of the detector.
 The histograms are then ready to be used in the fit (2nbb and 2nbbLV)
 * `sumbkgext.cxx`   : dedicated to external sources of background, scales the histograms for each detector

 # NOTES #

 * clone with `--recursive` to include ProgressBar submodule
-* use Arch only to perform the fit!